What does it mean to “Fund your Trust”?

 Review of the Funding Process

 The process of creating an estate plan is a two step process.
 The first step is the actual creation of the estate plan.
-Once the documents are signed and your trust ‘comes to life,’ it is time to start the second step, called “funding the trust”.
+The second step, called “funding the trust”.

 I always like to describe the estate planning process using the example of a basket.
 Essentially, during the first step, we create a plan for what will happen when a person is incapacitated or passes away.
 We create the basket.
 The basket can be any shape, size, color or texture the person likes.
 It is a comprehensive estate plan especially drafted for the person, their financial situation, family structure, needs and desires.
 The person will hold onto this basket during his or her life.